greiwede/Automatic_Garden_Watering-Python/README.md

 <h2>Setup</h2>

-How to setup a working Sprinkler application.
+How to setup a working Sprinkler application. `test`

 <h4>Raspbian</h4>
 <ol>